Tanishka-Sharma774/TrackForge/README.md

 # TrackForge
 Issue-Tracking System

-WIP – Currently building a full-stack issue tracking platform using Next.js and MongoDB.
-MVP in progress
+<br># TrackForge (In Progress)
+Collaborative issue tracking and assignment system built with a full-stack architecture.
+Features include user auth, filtering, assignment, and dashboard views.
+Development in progress.